Want a Raise? What Your Boss and HR Won't Tell You

 1. The company's overall profitability

-2. Your contribution to the company's performance
+2. Your contribution to the business

-2. Company Profitability Determines Your Raise Ceiling
+1. Company Profitability Sets Your Raise Ceiling

-• Is hard to replace
+• Is hard to replace?

-• Has a high replacement cost
+• Has a high replacement cost?

-• Would immediately impact operations if absent
+• Would seriously hurt operations if you were gone?

 ......then you are considered valuable to the company.